bicarbon8/automated-functional-testing/examples/webdriverio-mocha/README.md

-# AFT-Examples
+# Examples: WebdriverIO and Mocha
-Automated Functional Testing (AFT) repo providing examples and best practices for using the Framework.
+Automated Functional Testing (AFT) repo providing examples and best practices for using the AFT libraries with WebdriverIO and Mocha test framework.
 This repo can serve as a quick-start project for functional testing projects.

 ## Usage:
 using AFT allows for setting configuration values in the `aftconfig.json` depending on the type of testing you're planning on performing.